 If you or a loved one was hurt by the actions of a drunk or impaired driver, you may be entitled to compensation for your injuries.
 Bringing a personal injury claim against the driver who hurt you may also help send a message to others that driving while intoxicated is not acceptable behavior.
 In Louisiana, those injured by a drunk driver may be awarded monetary damages for lost wages, medical bills, and pain and suffering.
 In some cases, punitive damages may also be awarded to not only punish the impaired driver but also deter others from engaging in the same behavior in the future.
 Our Baton Rouge car accident lawyers can help you understand your rights and navigate the legal system.

-Contact J. Price McNamara, a Contact the Law Offices of J. Price McNamara, today if you have been injured by a drunk or impaired driver.
+Contact J. Price McNamara, a Contact J. Price McNamara ERISA Insurance Claim Attorney, today if you have been injured by a drunk or impaired driver.
 Our skilled and experienced car accident attorneys represent clients throughout Louisiana, including Baton Rouge, Metairie, New Orleans, Lafayette, and Mandeville.
 To schedule a free initial consultation, call J. Price McNamara today at (866) 248-0580 or contact us through our website.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.